-Squadron Leader Milton was appointed to the Board with effect from 1 April 2017.
+Squadron Leader Milton was appointed to the RWTF Board on 1 April 2017.

 Squadron Leader Milton joined the Air Force in January 2002, commencing studies at the Australian Defence Force Academy (ADFA).
 Following graduation from ADFA, she proceeded on her first posting to RAAF Base Edinburgh for a year of Professional Development & Training before moving to Williamtown to take on the role of Aircraft Maintenance Officer at 76 Squadron.